ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 override value = const value
 ```

-`const` is defined as `a -> b -> a`, where it accepts two inputs but returns the
-value of the first input (ignoring the second input).
+A we mentioned previously, `const` is defined as `a -> b -> a`, where it accepts two inputs but returns the value of the first input (ignoring the second input).

 Here's how we use it with `LogAction`: